vitiligo610/fullstackopen/part3/phonebook/README.md

 $ npm run dev
 ```

-You can then access the backend on: http://localhost:3001/
+You can then access the backend on: http://localhost:3001/ and frontend on: http://localhost:3000